jewelsofthought/neshama/site/posts/tol/communities.md

 This, in itself, will produce a change in everything.
 In order to obtain organic and free-range food, will require a change of lifestyle, it will feed those who have also embarked on a spiritual path.
 What we require from them is that they too will be part of the community or at least the web of communities.

 I will not even begin to speak of the effort that it might take to ensure that we all have good water to drink.
 Because at this stage most water that we drink is no longer free.
 In fact we have sunk so low, that we drink it out of bottles in which they have been confined.
-I would suggest that we drink more water, and less adulterated water in the form of soda’s, or caffeinated drinks, etc. Once that has been achieved, then the hunt is on to find pure water, water that itself has been less adulterated by human interference than most of our tap water.
+I would suggest that we drink more water, and less adulterated water in the form of soda's, or caffeinated drinks, etc. Once that has been achieved, then the hunt is on to find pure water, water that itself has been less adulterated by human interference than most of our tap water.

-Similar to the concept of Kosher or Halaal, where we restrict ourselves to “spiritually” acceptable food, and never indulge in food that is not “kosher”, that is firstly, physically harmful, and secondly spiritually inappropriate.
+Similar to the concept of Kosher or Halaal, where we restrict ourselves to "spiritually" acceptable food, and never indulge in food that is not "kosher", that is firstly, physically harmful, and secondly spiritually inappropriate.

 If we focus on these aspect of our lives, these very practical and essential items, many things will begin to change right there.
 Even if you are practising this, there is probably still some room for improvement – or for service.
 Helping others attain this; making it easier for each of us to obtain this food, etc, etc.

 ## Collaboration, not competition

 Collaboration, not only competition, needs to be a basic principle of each of the communities.
 With this, we can begin to build cohesion.
-At least being in agreement of what it means in relation to the food that we eat and that we produce to be “honouring the earth and the creatures of the earth.”
+At least being in agreement of what it means in relation to the food that we eat and that we produce to be "honouring the earth and the creatures of the earth."

 Though all of this might seem a far of dream and even idealistic too many.